norihiro/obs-command-source/README.md

   * Scene name
   * Source name
   * Other sources in the same scene
-* Support Mac OS X and Windows
+* Support Mac OS X
-  Currently this plugin is only tested on Linux.
+  Currently this plugin is only tested on Linux and Windows.
 * Icon

 ## Build